 The Festive Hazards that Could Harm Your Pet This Christmas

-Christmas is generally a fabulous time of year for your pets.
+.
 They tend to see a bit more or you than usual and there are always a few extra treats on offer.
 Perhaps your animals even receive their own presents.
 But the festive season is also a hazardous time for animals.
 Your pet will be exposed to a variety of foods and decorations which absolutely should not end up in their stomachs!

 Up to a third of pets run into trouble at Christmas in one way or another.
 There is always a huge increase in the number of pet owners who seek emergency assistance for their animals.
 The most common emergency won’t come as any surprise because it is dogs poisoned by chocolate.